claresudbery/clare-wiki-ably/pages/think/events/workshops/remote-coding-tools.md

 - If you choose shut down (NOT restart) (right-click Windows icon => Power), you will not be charged by Amazon for ongoing compute time
     - you will still be charged (not much) for some storage
     - but it will be available to restart at any time: Instances => right-click => start instance
+    - it's really just gone into hibernation - everything you installed will still be there, but it is equivalent to shutting down a Windows machine
 - If you terminate the instance, it's gone forever but you won't be charged anything

 ### Gotchas